pymc-devs/pymc/sphinxdocs/distributions.rst

 Probability distributions
 *************************

-PyMC provides 35 built-in probability distributions.
+PyMC provides a large suite of built-in probability distributions.
 For each distribution, it provides:

 * A function that evaluates its log-probability or log-density: normal_like().
 * A function that draws random variables: rnormal().
-* A function that computes the expectation associated with the
+* A function that computes the expectation associated with the distribution: normal_expval().
-  distribution: normal_expval().
 * A Stochastic subclass generated from the distribution: Normal.

 This section describes the likelihood functions of these distributions.